In Loving Memory Of

 although you’re gone you still live on because I have your photograph.

-Daniel, though our time together was brief, we were truly blessed to have known and
+Daniel, though our time together was brief, we were truly blessed to

-loved you.
-You filled our hearts with joy and happiness and we miss you terribly.
+have known and loved you.
+You filled our hearts with joy and happiness

 REMEMBERING DANIEL